Cistron/bioc3301_splats/pcr/pcr.md

 481 agcaacagca gcccccgggg gcacagacca aggctcgtcc tgcgaagagg aaggcaggga
     ...
 ```
-Alternatively, targets, included and excluded regions (e.g. an exon that isn't shared between all transcripts), exon-exon junction can be defined by nucleotide position.
+Alternatively, targets, included and excluded regions (e.g. an exon that isn't shared between all transcripts), as well as exon-exon junctions that should be overlapped by the primers can be defined by nucleotide position.

 ![Screenshot of part of the Primer3 interface](./primer3_targetting.png)

 ---

-**Exercise**: Now that you are familiar with the *Crx* locus and its transcripts, let's get our hands dirty to design a few new RT-PCR primer sets with a shorter amplicon of 100-300bp.
+**Exercise**: Now that you are familiar with the *Crx* locus and its transcripts, let's get our hands dirty to design a few new RT-PCR primer sets with a shorter amplicon size of 100-300bp.
 Let the primers overlap an exon-exon junction and the amplicon span an intron.

 Go the more challenging route and use the reference sequences and Primer3 first.
 Play with the settings (each serves as a link to the manual explanation).
 Then try again using the Primer-BLAST interface and see whether you get different results.